sscovil/learn-to-code/README.md

 We will not be building anything that you would publish to [npmjs.com], but we will be installing a few libraries as dependencies for our application.
 For this reason, we need a [package.json] file.

+### JSON vs. YAML

-> **JSON vs YAML:** Earlier, we created a configuration file called `docker-compose.yml` that uses the [YAML] format.
-> Now we have created a configuration file called `package.json` that uses the [JSON] format.
-Both of these formats are
-> standard ways to describe data that is recognizable to most programming languages.
-The syntax is different, but they
-> are effectively the same thing.
+Earlier, we created a configuration file called `docker-compose.yml` that uses the [YAML] format.
+Now we have created a configuration file called `package.json` that uses the [JSON] format.
+Both of these formats are standard ways to describe data that is recognizable to most programming languages.
+The syntax is different, but they are effectively the same thing.
 The correct format to use is determined by the software that will read the data.
-> [Docker Compose] uses [YAML], but most [JavaScript] applications use [JSON].
+[Docker Compose] uses [YAML], but most [JavaScript] applications use [JSON].

 ## 9. Create a Linux web server using [Docker] & [Docker Compose]